-A glass press is pretty, but it won’t retain heat as well as a stainless steel model.
+A glass carafe is pretty, but it won’t keep your coffee warm as well as a double-wall stainless steel French press.

-However, if you feel particularly driven towards glass, breathe easy, because, unless you plan to let your coffee sit for more than ten minutes, the amount of heat lost in a glass French press isn’t too significant.
+However, if you feel particularly driven towards glass, breathe easy, because unless you plan to let your coffee sit for more than ten minutes, the amount of heat lost in a glass coffee press isn’t too significant.
 If you pour it into an insulated travel mug the moment you push down the plunger, choosing a glass or stainless steel press makes no difference.

-Between these two choices, stainless steel is going to offer you more control over temperature for a longer period of time, and this may be good for someone brewing for more than themselves.
+Between these two choices, stainless steel offers you more control over temperature for a longer period of time, and this may be good for someone brewing for more than themselves.

 If you’re the one responsible for the morning coffee for you and your special someone, ensuring that their coffee will stay hot - no matter how long they take doing God knows what in the bathroom - can be the key to a happy morning.

 Also, stainless steel is orders of magnitude more accident-proof than a glass carafe (...yes, we're speaking from personal experience here).